ashithababup/PUNYA/README.md

 2. Posting this project here is just for to share the code to other team mates of my Project Team easily.

 3. I don't have any copyrights for any of the contents that i used in this project , i have just downloaded it form the internet.

+4. Database file is in th folder # DATABASE